turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 solution.

 Note, by default, custom connectors are not available to other users within the same environment.
 They must be shared to make them available to other users.
-If the connector is within a solution access then there is no need to share.
 Role-based security is used here and availability depends on the user's access to the Connector and Connection Reference tables.